Reymes History, Family Crest & Coats of Arms

 Early History of the Reymes family

-Another 200 words (14 lines of text) covering the years 1150 and 1280 are included under the topic Early Reymes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Reymes research.
+Another 84 words (6 lines of text) covering the years 1150, 1280 and 1530 are included under the topic Early Reymes History in all our PDF Extended History products and printed products wherever possible.

 Reymes Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Reymes include Raines, Raine, Rayne and others.